-There are 14 weekly chapter quizzes (one quiz per textbook chapter).
+There are 12 weekly chapter quizzes (one quiz per textbook chapter).
 The lowest two grades from the quizzes will be dropped.
 Please review the specifics for each quiz below:

-- Open from Monday until Friday at 11:59 pm EST. The first quiz on chapter 1 will be during the first week of the course, but will stay open until Sunday at 11:59 pm EST. - 10 multiple-choice and true/false questions - 15 minutes to complete - Total score is available immediately upon submission; answers feedback is available in My Grades after quiz due date
+- The summer session offers some scheduling challenges so please keep an eye on the weekly calendar to be clear about when quizzes are due).
+It will always be at 11:59 pm EST on the day they are due. - 10 multiple-choice and true/false questions - 15 minutes to complete - Total score is available immediately upon submission; answers feedback is available in My Grades after quiz due date